orthanc-team/orthanc-auth-service/README.md

     - `SECRET_KEY` is a high entropy text that will be used to encode and decode the JWT
     - To enable orthanc standard shares (without anonymization):
       - `PUBLIC_ORTHANC_ROOT` is the root url of the public Orthanc
-      - `SERVER_IDENTIFIER` is the identifier defined in the Authorization plugin configuration of the standard Orthanc (not required if not allowing anonymized shares)
+      - `SERVER_ID` is the identifier defined in the Authorization plugin configuration of the standard Orthanc (not required if not allowing anonymized shares)
     - To enable orthanc anonymized shares, you should define these additionnal environment variables:
       - `PUBLIC_ANONYMIZED_ORTHANC_ROOT` is the root url of the public anonymized Orthanc
-      - `ANONYMIZED_SERVER_IDENTIFIER` is the identifier defined in the Authorization plugin configuration of the anonymized Orthanc
     - `USERS` is an optional environment variable that should contain a json array of allowed usernames/passwords to access the service.
       ```json
       {